q8888620002/Group-Attribution-for-Diffusion-Models/unconditional_generation/README.md

 --datamodel_alpha [0.5] \
 --removal_seed [0] \

 ## Model sparsification args.
-This is needed when training unlearned models
+This is needed when training a pruned model

 --pruning_ratio [0.3]\
 --pruner [magnitude]\